Aaron Dingle: 2014–present

 The next morning, Ethan offers Aaron a joint of spice to help with the pain but Aaron refuses, saying his 6 pm phonecall to Liv and Robert will get him through the day.
 Aaron is soon cornered by Jason and his mates; they bundle him into a cell and he tries to stand up to them but quickly falls apart when Jason tells him it's the cell where Gordon took his own life.
 Holding him down, Jason continues to taunt Aaron about his past and tells him he will not kill him as he is already dead inside.
 Aaron is later found in a near-catatonic state by the prison chaplain, Fr Aiden who delivers some tough love, saying Aaron needs to open up to the people he cares about or end up like Jason.
 Aaron later makes his phonecall to Liv and Robert but is unable to confide in them.
 That night in his cell, Aaron gives into temptation and asks Ethan for some spice.
 The next morning, Aaron asks Ethan for more Spice but his cellmate tells him the only person he can get it off is Jason.
 Aaron goes to see Jason and is told he can have the drugs if he agrees to do some jobs for him.
 Aaron is later visited by Liv and Paddy.
 While Paddy gives them some time alone, Liv immediately senses something is amiss and is shocked to discover her brother is on drugs.
 Aaron is taken aback by her perceptiveness and begs her not to tell Robert.
 Liv abruptly asks Paddy to take her home, leaving Aaron crushed.
 Later, Aaron goes to see Jason again and agrees to deliver drugs to other inmates for him; Ethan warns Aaron if he gets caught, he'll risk his appeal.

 Robert comes to visit Aaron again and tells him he knows about the drugs, having learnt the truth from Liv.
 Aaron is gutted about being found out and Robert is dismayed by Aaron's indifference, both towards the drugs and Liv's recent expulsion from school, causing Aaron to get defensive and orders Robert to leave him alone.
 A few days later, Robert and Chas visit to tell Aaron his appeal has been successful and he'll be released in a few weeks.
-Aaron apologises to Robert for the things he said last time he visited and promises he's off the drugs for good.
+Aaron apologizes to Robert for the things he said last time he visited and promises he's off the drugs for good.